 We consider a situation where a subset of trusted monitor nodes S in the network have a trusted out-of-band communication channel available to them to communicate with each other.
 They can use this trusted channel to provide each other their state information.
-Therefore each node has a state $d_S = \bigcup{n \in S} d_n$ or a view of the network that is the union of the states of the individual nodes.
+Therefore each node has a state $d_S = \cup{n \in S} d_n$ or a view of the network that is the union of the states of the individual nodes.
 With this additional information each node can perform better detection that with just its own perspective.
-The procedure to check for misconfigurations proceeds as before except that d_S is used to construct the canonical graph rather than the d_n earlier.
+The procedure to check for misconfigurations proceeds as before except that $d_S$ is used to construct the canonical graph rather than the $d_n$ earlier.

-5. SIMULATED EVALUATION
+V. SIMULATED EVALUATION

 In this section we present the results of simulation experiments that study and distinguish the kinds of implementation errors that can and cannot be detected through self-monitoring.
-We devise a series of experiments and apply them to each class of protocols in turn.
+We device a series of experiments and apply them to each class of protocols in turn.
 Our experiments show that there is a clear increase in the self-monitoring ability of path-vector protocols over distance-vector.
 Additionally there is a clear correlation between the detectability of an anomaly and the distance between the monitor and the liar.
 It is also clear that erroneous information about distances to multiple nodes are more easily detectable than isolated errors.

-5.1 Experimental Setup
+A. Experimental Setup

 In our experiments we used five different networks with 50, 100, 200, 400 and 800 nodes each.
 The networks were generated by the BRITE topology generator [20] which attempts to create synthetic topologies that accurately reflect the actual Internet topology with respect to aspects such as hierarchical structure and degree distribution.
 All networks are undirected graphs with flat AS-Level topologies constructed using the Barabasi model.
 The nodes were placed on the X-Y plane according to a heavy-tailed distribution (details can be found at [20]).
 The edge-weight of a link between two nodes is set to be the Euclidean distance between the two nodes.
-The characteristics of the generated networks are given in Table 1.
-To ensure that our results were not influenced by the the idiosyncrasies of individual graphs, for each graph-size (number of nodes) we generated 10 different graphs.
-Each experiment, for a particular graph-size, was conducted on a graph randomly chosen among the 10 graphs of the same size.
+The characteristics of the generated networks are given in Table I.